isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 Work Holiday Pass, or PEP (without employers) and EntrePass holders without a Corppass can cancel entry approvals for themselves and their dependants using this [online form](http://www.mom.gov.sg/cancel-entry-individual).

 #### 6. My helper/confinement nanny is fully vaccinated.
-When can I submit an entry application to bring her into Singapore?
+Do I need to submit an entry application to bring her into Singapore?

-From 15 Oct 2021, we will be accepting entry approval applications for fully vaccinated helpers/confinement nannies entering Singapore from [Category III or IV countries/regions](/wphl/shn-and-swab-summary) .
+Yes, employers must submit entry approval applications for fully vaccinated helpers/confinement nannies entering Singapore, regardless of travel history.
 Entry approval slots will be limited, and helpers/nannies may have to wait about three to six months before they can enter Singapore.

 #### 7. My pass holder is fully vaccinated, but not with a vaccine on the PSAR or WHO EUL list.
 Can I submit an entry application for him/her?

 Pass holders who are vaccinated with the full regimen of [Pandemic Special Access Route (PSAR)-approved](https://www.hsa.gov.sg/hsa-psar) or [WHO EUL vaccines](https://extranet.who.int/pqweb/vaccines/covid-19-vaccines) (refer to **“COVID-19 Vaccine EUL issued”** section) will be prioritised for entry.
-Vaccines requiring 2 doses can be completed either using the [same or different brands](/health/vtsg) and taken based on the recommended intervals between each dose.
+Vaccines requiring 2 doses can be completed either using the [same or different brands](/health/vtsg) and must be taken based on the recommended intervals between each dose.

 Pass holders who took other types of vaccines will not meet the entry requirements.
 Thus, please **do not** submit entry applications for them.

 #### 8. My pass holder is unvaccinated but has recovered from a previous COVID-19 infection.
 Does he/she still need to be fully vaccinated before arriving in Singapore?

-Yes, all pass holders with travel history to <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a> in the last 14 days before arriving in Singapore must be [fully vaccinated](/wphl/vaccination-requirements) before arrival.
+Yes, all pass holders who have recovered from COVID-19 are still subject to the [vaccination requirements](/wphl/vaccination-requirements).

 #### 9. My pass holder is fully vaccinated against COVID-19 and tested negative for COVID-19 in the pre-departure PCR test.
 Can he/she be exempted from Stay-Home Notice (SHN)?